How to structure your site architecture for SEO

 • High-level example 1: Category-driven silo for topical guides and comparison pages (show sample URL patterns).

 Pattern: /guides/topic/long-form-guide and /comparisons/topic/comparison-page.
-A category-driven silo keeps guides and comparisons under logical folders so internal links and breadcrumbs reinforce topical grouping.
+A category-driven silo keeps guides and comparisons under logical folders, while breadcrumbs and contextual links make the relationship between educational and comparison content easier to follow.

 • High-level example 2: Landing-first pattern for commercial pages with supporting long-form content hubs.

 Pattern: /landing/partner-offer with supporting hubs at /hub/topic and cluster articles under /hub/topic/article.
-Use contextual links from hub content to drive relevance to commercial landing pages while keeping the landing templates focused and concise.
+Use the hub content to explain the broader topic and link contextually to relevant landing pages, while keeping the landing templates concise, compliant, and focused on their intended role.

 • Notes on when to use subfolders vs subdomains for programmatic or localized sections.